MarceloLuisDantas/Sector-Seven/README.md

 ## How to Use
 ### Creating a project
-To get started, run `sector --init project_name` to create the project foundation.
+To get started, run `sector --init "project_name"` to create the project foundation.
 This will generate a `project.json` file containing the basic project configurations, a `src` folder to store all necessary source files, and a `builds` folder for your compiled outputs.

 ```
 $ sector --init "build_test"